featurist/karma-server-side/readme.md

 Ever wanted to interact with the host system when running karma tests?
 This module allows the tests running in your browser to do things on the server-side, that is, in node.
 This means you can run API or DB setup code from your tests inside karma.

+Also, when you change your server-side files, they'll be reloaded on the next test run.
+No need to reload karma!

 ## install

 ```sh